clicksandcodes/ccc-nginx-certbot/README.md

 See the codeblock below-- this is just a summary of the steps.
 - start the containers: `docker-compose up`
 - exec into the docker container of the nginx container: `docker exec -it nginx sh`
-- Run this: `envsubst < /etc/nginx/templates/http-json-template.conf.template > /etc/nginx/conf.d/a-http-json-healthcheck.conf`
+- Run this: `envsubst '\$NGINX_HOST' < /etc/nginx/templates/http-json-template.conf.template > /etc/nginx/conf.d/a-http-json-healthcheck.conf`
+- (Note: the specific env var (i.e. $NGINX_HOST) is specified above because it tells Nginx envsubst to only overwrite that particular env var, whick keeps intact others such as $host and  $request_uri.
+More info: https://github.com/docker-library/docs/issues/496#issuecomment-186149231)
 - exit the container
 - restart it: `docker restart nginx`